 (Click on each bullet to learn more)

 With a current Loyola student as your guide, explore Loyola's Lake Shore Campus including academic facilities, the Damen Student Center, the Klarchek Information Commons, and a freshman residence hall.
-Sign up for a tour when you register for either an individual appointment or an admission presentation.
+A tour is included in the admission presentation, but you can also sign up for the tour when you register for an individual appointment, specialized visit, or shadow visit.

 Step into an introductory level class on either the Lake Shore or Water Tower Campus, and experience Loyola’s classroom environment first hand.
 Sign up for a classroom visit through the Special Visit Request Form, and please include any preferences for a particular academic area.
-Classes will be closed March 7-11, 25, 28, and the last day of class is April 29.
+Classes will be closed November 23-25 and the last day of class will be December 9.